What the new UiPath trends report really says about the future of automation

 Where Pointee fits into this new landscape

-But the companies that thrive won't be the ones deploying the most agents.
-They’ll be the ones who build the operational foundation that makes those agents productive, safe, predictable, and aligned.
+The UiPath report and other studies paint a clear picture: the agentic era is here, and it’s moving faster than most organizations expected.
+The companies that thrive won't be the ones deploying the most agents but the ones who build the operational foundation that makes those agents productive, safe, predictable, and aligned.

 2026 isn’t the year of AI hype.
 It’s the year AI gets organized and fully reliable.